The Effect of Base on Numeric Fields

 Observations

-Across every base examined, the numeric field produces a similar pattern.
+Across every base examined, the numeric field produces the same kind of structure.

 .:.